UTheCat/jumpvalley/README.md

 Just make sure you have an environment variable named `JUMPVALLEY_GODOT_EXECUTABLE` set to the path to the Godot executable as mentioned in the prerequisites, and you should be able to run the launch configuration.

-Additionally, if you make any changes to the app's code, you'll have to rebuild the project.
+Additionally, if you make any changes to the app's code (particularly, the C# code), you'll have to rebuild the project.
 This can be done by opening the project in Godot and clicking the hammer icon at the top-right corner of the window.
 (Note: If you don't see this icon, which should be next to the play button in the Godot window, check to see that you installed .NET properly and that `project.godot` points to the correct C# assembly file.)